 What is TypeScript?

 TypeScript is a statically typed superset of JavaScript.
 It provides optional static typing, classes, and interfaces.
-It also enables a number of ES.Next features to be used, without requiring use of another transpiler (such as ).
+It also enables a number of ES.Next features to be used, without requiring use of another transpiler (such as Babel).

 A language is said to be statically typed if the type of a variable is known at compile time.
 Some examples include C#, Rust, TypeScript.